mnlipp/VM-Operator/runner.md

 # The Runner

-For most use cases, Qemu needs to be started and controlled by a another program that manages the Qemu process.
+For most use cases, Qemu needs to be started and controlled by another program that manages the Qemu process.
 This program is called the runner in this context.